bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

    variables).
 In many cases, this can just be a random initialization.
-1. **Expectation Step**: Assume the parameters (:math:`\theta^{t-1}`) from the previous step are fixed, compute the expected values of the latent variables (or more often a *function* of the expected values of the latent variables)
+1. **Expectation Step**: Assume the parameters (:math:`\theta^{t-1}`) from the previous step are fixed, compute the expected values of the latent variables (or more often a *function* of the expected values of the latent variables).
 2. **Maximization Step**: Given the values you computed in the last step (essentially known values for the latent varibles), estimate new values for :math:`\theta^t` that maximize a variant of the likelihood function.
-3. If likelihood has not changed much, exit; otherwise, go back to Step 1.
+3. **Exit Condition**: If likelihood has not changed much, exit; otherwise, go back to Step 1.

 One very nice part about Steps 2 and 3 are that they are quite easy to compute separately because we're not trying to figure out both the latent variables and